Home » Frugal Living » 17 Creative Tips to Rock Your No Spend Month

 Use a visual tracker to stay motivated

-Image Credit: Yuganov Constantin.
+Image Credit: Yuganov Konstantin.

 Tracking progress makes a no spend challenge feel more rewarding.
 A calendar, jar, or app can show how many days you’ve gone without spending on non-essentials.
 Seeing progress builds motivation and makes the effort feel worthwhile.